 Element Disclosure Requirement Disclosure C.1.
 Type and class of securities The Company intends to issue up to 200 million Shares pursuant to the Share Issuance Programme.
-The ISIN (International Security Identification Number) of the Shares is GB00BD8D8185 and the SEDOL code is BD8D818.
+The ISIN (International Security Identification Number) of the

+Element Disclosure Requirement Disclosure Shares is GB00BF0P2J29 and the SEDOL code is BF0P2J2.
 C.2.
 Currency Sterling.

-Element Disclosure Requirement Disclosure C.3.
+C.3.
 Number of securities to be issued The Company may issue up to 200 million Shares pursuant to the Share Issuance Programme.
 The actual number of Shares to be issued pursuant to the Share Issuance Programme is not known as at the date of the Prospectus.
-As at the date of the Prospectus, the issued share capital of the Company was £39,839.58 divided into 3,983,958 Shares of £0.01 each.
+If the Minimum Net Proceeds are not raised, the Initial Issue will not proceed.
+The nominal value of a Share is £0.01.
 C.4.
-Description of the rights attaching to the securities New Shares will rank equally with any existing Shares from Admission.
+Description of the rights attaching to the securities Shares will rank equally with any existing Shares from Admission.
 Under the Articles each Share carries a right to a return of capital pro rata according to the nominal capital paid up on that Share.
 C.5.
 Restrictions on the free transferability of the securities There are no restrictions on the free transferability of the Shares.
-The Company has appointed Ravenscroft to act as market maker in respect of the Shares.
-Ravenscroft will be responsible for corporate broking services consisting of making a market in the Company's securities on the TISE Official List, acting in accordance with the obligations normally and ordinarily assumed by market makers and specifically as set out in rules 5.13 to 5.19 of Chapter 5 of the TISE Membership Rules for and on behalf of the Company.
-However the Company is not able to guarantee that at any particular time Ravenscroft will be willing to make a market in the Shares, nor does it guarantee the price at which a market may be made in the Shares.
-Accordingly, the dealing price of the Shares may not reflect changes in the Net Asset Value.
-The Net Asset Value and the trading price of the Shares will be published via the TISE's website http://www.tisegroup.com/.
 C.6.
-Admission Application has been made for all of the Shares issued and to be issued to be admitted to listing and to trading on the TISE Official List.
+Admission Application will be made for all of the Shares issued and to be issued to be admitted to listing and to trading on the Official List.
+It is expected that Initial Admission will become effective and that dealings in the Shares will commence at 8.00 a.m. on 18 July 2017.
 C.7.
 Dividend policy The Company intends to pay interim dividends on a quarterly basis.
 The payment of any dividends will be subject to market conditions and the level of the Company's net income.
 Under the Articles, the Company has the ability to offer each Shareholder the right to elect to receive further Shares, credited as fully paid, instead of cash in respect of all or any part of any dividend (a scrip dividend).
 The Directors believe that the ability for Shareholders to elect to receive future dividends from the Company wholly or partly in the form of new Shares rather than cash is likely to benefit both the Company and certain Shareholders.
 The Company will benefit from the ability to retain cash which would otherwise be paid as dividends.
-To the extent that a scrip dividend alternative is offered in respect of any future dividend, Shareholders will be able to increase their
+To the extent that a scrip dividend alternative is offered in respect of any future dividend, Shareholders will be able to increase their Shareholdings.

-Element Disclosure Requirement Disclosure Shareholdings.
 The decision whether to offer such a scrip dividend alternative in respect of any dividend will be made by the Directors at the time the relevant dividend is declared.
 In order to comply with and maintain REIT status, the Group will be required to meet a minimum distribution test for each accounting period that it is a REIT.
 This minimum distribution test requires the Company to distribute 90 per cent. of the income profits of the Property Rental Business for each accounting period, as adjusted for tax purposes.